 Note the care that we take.
 It is not enough to say that a prime is only divisible by 1 and itself, because this would include the number 1.
-But 1 is not declared to be a prime number for a reason that will become clear very soon.
+But 1 is not a prime number for a reason that will become clear very soon.